billblakney/misc-markdown/install-trilium-synology.md

 1. Click on the _Trilium_ row, and press the **Run** menu item.
 Click **Yes** when the confirmation dialog pops up.
 2. Go to the **Docker** application and verify that _Trilium_ is listed as a container.
 It should be in the _Running_ state.
 ## Setup a Reverse Proxy
-At this point a Trilium container is up and running on your NAS, but you won't be able to access it over the local network.
-To enable local network access, you'll need to configure a reverse proxy.
+At this point, a Trilium container is up and running on your NAS.
+You can skip to the next section and try to connect to Trilium via a web browser via _http://<NAS_ip>:<external_port>_ or _http://<NAS_hostname>:<external_port>_.
+But if those fail (and my experience is that they will), you will need to configure a reverse proxy, as described in this section.
 1. Go to **Control Panel>Login Portal>Advanced**.
 Click the **Reverse Proxy** button and then the **Create** button.
 2. In the **Reverse Proxy Rules** dialog that pops up:
 2.a In the **General** section, enter _Trilium_ for **Reverse Proxy Name**.